 Overload Credit Policy

-If you pay the comprehensive fee, you may take between eleven (11) and sixteen (16) credits in a given semester.
+Payment of the comprehensive fee allots each student between 11 and 16 credits in a given semester.
 If you wish to take more credits, you may either:

 - Pay for the additional credit at the current per credit rate or

-- Defer the overload credits to a subsequent semester in which you pay the comprehensive fee but take fewer than sixteen (16) credits.
+- Defer the overload credits to a subsequent semester in which you pay the comprehensive fee but take fewer than 16 credits.

 For example, if you registered for 17 credits one semester, but the next semester you registered for 15 credits, your running total for overloads is zero, as the average of those two semesters is 16 credits.